Ben A'an and The Trossachs

 Day 10 (Tuesday): Coire Mhic Fhearchair - Today's hike in the Torridon area is into the majestic Coire Mhic Fhearchair - one of the finest and most impressive corries in Scotland.
 The corrie lies at the northern end of Ben Eighe - one of the three Torridon "giants" - and has a large amphitheatre, surrounded on three sides by the imposing cliffs of the mountain.
 The walk into the Corrie is extremely pleasant, with wide open views across the Torridon landscape.
 Accommodation Torridon area.

-Day 12 (Thursday): Transfer to Newtonmore - Having reached the far northern extremities of your tour, the gradual journey southwards is begun today.
-We will be journeying to Newtonmore, but will take time along the way to explore some of Scotland's history, with visits to Culloden battlefield, the Clava Cairns and of course the obligatory stop at Loch Ness!
-Accommodation in Newtonmore/Cairngorms area.
+Day 12 (Thursday): Culloden Battlefield, Clava Cairns - We will take time along the way to explore some of Scotland's history, with visits to Culloden battlefield, the Clava Cairns and of course the obligatory stop at Loch Ness!

 Day 13 (Friday): Cairngorm Mountain Wander - Today we introduce you to the delights of the Cairngorms with a thoroughly enjoyable walk of hugely varied character into the foothills of the Cairngorm mountains.
 We head up through the beautiful Caledonian Forest above Loch Morlich and then into the Larig Ghru - a famous pass cutting right through the heart of the Cairngorms.
 Taking in a small summit along the way we may then traverse the "Chalmain Gap" - a strange rocky incision where we have some boulders to negotiate before a gradual descent back down to Loch Morlich.
 Accommodation Newtonmore/Cairngorms area.